-First, let’s take a little trip into down Memory Lane.
+First, let’s take a little trip down Memory Lane.
 When was the last time you asked for advice or confided in someone?

 For some of us it might have been this morning, for others, it might have been so long ago that it takes a little while to actually remember…